10 Best Renters Insurance Companies in Florida of 2022

 However, the company isn’t perfect.
-Out of 972 reviews, customers complained that the company doubles or increases your rates without telling you even if you have a good record with them and have never made a claim.
+Customers complained that the company doubles or increases your rates without telling you even if you have a good record with them and have never made a claim.

 Another issue that is a major biggie is that customers complained that the company dropped them for no reason at all and without prior notification.

 - Offers discounts for people who are 55 or older.

 - Offers discounts for security measures, such as living in a gated community.

 - You need to check your account to see if your policy was increased.

 Progressive: Best for Multiple Discounts

 Progressive is one of the industry's most well-known and largest insurance companies.

 We chose Progressive because the company offers multiple deep discounts in many ways and options.
 Any of these discounts will lower your policy.

 Here are some of the discounts you may be eligible for.